tlk/beoplay-macos-remote-cli/README.md

 # beoplay-cli

-This is an unofficial command line utility for Mac OS to remote control network enabled beoplay loudspeakers such as the Beoplay M5.
+This is an unofficial command line utility for Mac OS to remote control network enabled Beoplay loudspeakers.

 ## Installation